-- A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: - A Property Inspection Waiver (PIW) is offered by DU and exercised by the lender for a 1-unit primary residence or second home with a maximum 90% LTV. - When a PIW is exercised by the lender, the property value entered in DU will be used.
-All Fannie Mae PIW requirements must be met. - If an appraisal is obtained by the lender, the property value and all other information from the appraisal must be used, regardless of whether a PIW is offered and exercised. - All other valuation methods are ineligible. - For loan amounts \$1,000,001 to \$1,500,000, a third-party field review appraisal is also required. - Appraisals originally prepared for FHA financing will be accepted subject to the following: - The appraisal must be completed on a standard Fannie Mae or Freddie Mac appraisal form. - When the appraisal is completed subject to repairs and/or alterations, Arch MI will require that all repairs and alterations are completed.
+- A full Uniform Residential Appraisal Report (URAR), with interior and exterior inspections, is required, unless: - An Appraisal Waiver is offered by DU and exercised by the lender for a rate/term refinance transaction, 1-unit primary residence or second home, with a maximum 90%/90% LTV/CLTV. - When an Appraisal Waiver is exercised by the lender, the property value entered in DU will be used.
+All Fannie Mae Appraisal Waiver requirements must be met. - If an appraisal is obtained by the lender, the property value and all other information from the appraisal must be used, regardless of whether an Appraisal Waiver is offered and exercised. - All other valuation methods are ineligible, including Fannie Mae's Rural High-Needs Appraisal Waiver. - For loan amounts \$1,000,001 to \$1,500,000, a third-party field review appraisal is also required. - Arch MI does not provide relief from representation of the property value based on the Agencies' automated collateral evaluation tools.
+The lender must underwrite the appraisal to determine value is adequately supported. - Appraisals originally prepared for FHA financing will be accepted subject to the following: - The appraisal must be completed on a standard Fannie Mae or Freddie Mac appraisal form. - When the appraisal is completed subject to repairs and/or alterations, Arch MI will require that all repairs and alterations are completed.